2600hz/monster-ui/docs/monster/ui/slider().md

  Type: [Object][object_literal]

  Let you specify a map of options for the slider, they are the same than for the [jQuery Slider][jquery_slider_options] method.
-It also takes two more custom parameters:
+It also takes three more custom, and optional, parameters:
     - i18n: to define the text in the tooltips
     - unit: unit of the value for the handles and limits
     - friendlyPrint: takes the value returned by the slider and returns a different value, to make it look friendlier to the end-user